Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Related Work

 \textbf{Adaptive data analysis.} Dwork et al. (\citeproc{ref-dwork2015reusable}{2015}) formalized the dangers of reusing holdout data for multiple adaptive decisions, showing that validity degrades with repeated access.
-Their ``reusable holdout'' framework --- which uses differential-privacy mechanisms to allow controlled repeated access with quantified accuracy guarantees --- provides a theoretical foundation for why peeking produces O(1) bias: each adaptive decision using the same evaluation set transfers information from that set into the model, regardless of sample size.
+Their ``reusable holdout'' framework (which uses differential-privacy mechanisms to allow controlled repeated access with quantified accuracy guarantees) provides a theoretical foundation for why peeking produces O(1) bias: each adaptive decision using the same evaluation set transfers information from that set into the model, regardless of sample size.
 The assess-once constraint proposed in the companion grammar (\citeproc{ref-roth2026grammar}{Roth 2026}) is the zero-reuse limit of this framework (\(\epsilon = 0\)): rather than permitting controlled repeated access, it permits no reuse within a session, trading the reusable holdout's flexibility for enforceability in a static type system.

 \textbf{Cross-validation uncertainty.} Arlot and Celisse (\citeproc{ref-arlot2010survey}{2010}) provide the definitive survey of cross-validation procedures.
-Bengio and Grandvalet (\citeproc{ref-bengio2004noUnbiased}{2004}) proved that no unbiased estimator of cross-validation variance exists, and Nadeau and Bengio (\citeproc{ref-nadeau2003inference}{2003}) proposed a corrected variance estimate accounting for the non-independence of overlapping folds.
+Bengio and Grandvalet (\citeproc{ref-bengio2004noUnbiased}{2004}) proved that no \emph{universal} (distribution-free) unbiased estimator of cross-validation variance exists, and Nadeau and Bengio (\citeproc{ref-nadeau2003inference}{2003}) proposed a corrected variance estimate accounting for the non-independence of overlapping folds.
 Dietterich (\citeproc{ref-dietterich1998approximate}{1998}) compared five statistical tests for algorithm comparison, establishing that paired tests on shared folds are anti-conservative.
-Bates, Hastie, and Tibshirani (\citeproc{ref-bates2024crossvalidation}{2024}) showed that standard k-fold confidence intervals can be arbitrarily wrong in theory.
+Bates, Hastie, and Tibshirani (\citeproc{ref-bates2024crossvalidation}{2024}) showed that standard k-fold confidence intervals can have coverage far below the nominal level, with simulated miscoverage rates two to three times the desired rate.
 Varoquaux (\citeproc{ref-varoquaux2018crossvalidation}{2018}) demonstrated \(\pm 10\%\) error bars at n = 100 in neuroimaging studies.
 Tsamardinos, Greasidou, and Borboudakis (\citeproc{ref-tsamardinos2018bootstrap}{2018}) proposed bootstrapping out-of-sample predictions as an alternative with improved coverage properties.
 I measure this coverage gap empirically across 2,047 datasets (Experiment AO).

 \textbf{Dataset moderators.} Rosenblatt et al. (\citeproc{ref-rosenblatt2024data}{2024}) showed that small datasets amplify leakage severity in neuroimaging.
 My Bayesian meta-regression (Section~\ref{sec-meta-regression}) extends this analysis to 2,047 general-purpose datasets.